 We at ng-voice offer a VoLTE/VoNR/VoWiFi solution that is truly cloud-native.
 The Hyperscale IMS (IP Multimedia Subsystem) Solution is infrastructure-agnostic, cost-efficient and fully automated.
 Being 100% containerised (with a container size of less than 25MB) and Kubernetes-based, our offering is ready to deliver VoNR with up to 80% lower total cost of ownership (TCO), very fast deployment times and simplified lifecycle management.
 Whether you're a small operator or a Tier 1, ng-voice is the perfect partner to help you explore new revenue opportunities and future-proof your networks.

 ng-voice is a Germany-based telco software provider, dedicated to revolutionising voice production in 4G/5G networks for both consumer and IoT use cases.
 Our flagship product - the Hyperscale IMS (IP Multimedia Subsystem) Solution - is infrastructure-agnostic, cost-efficient and fully automated.
-Being 100% containerised (with a container size of less than 25MB) and Kubernetes-based, our offering is ready to deliver VoLTE and VoNR with up to 80% lower total cost of ownership (TCO), very fast deployment times and simplified lifecycle management.
+Being 100% containerised (with a container size of less than 25MB) and Kubernetes-based, our offering is ready to deliver VoLTE, VoNR and VoWiFi with up to 80% lower total cost of ownership (TCO), very fast deployment times and simplified lifecycle management.
 Whether you're a small operator or a Tier 1, ng-voice is the perfect partner to help you explore new revenue opportunities and future-proof your networks.

 LinkedIn: www.linkedin.com/company/ngvoice